pombredanne/discern/docs/installation/usage.rst

 #.
 Add 10 essay grade objects that are instructor scored and associate each one with an essay.
 #.
 A model will now be created, and from now on, each additional essay you add will automatically have an essay grade object associated with it that contains the machine score.

-Getting started - becoming familiar with the API
+Getting started - the API
 --------------------------------------------------

 As configured in this tutorial, the main end point for discern is `http://127.0.0.1:7999/essay_site/api/v1`.